-A study correlating cell function with ultrastructure.
-Laboratory work includes microtechnique, cytological studies, cell physiology and tissue culture.
+A study correlating function with ultrastructure in both prokaryotic and eukaryotic cells.
 (3 hours class, 4 hours laboratory.
-Prereq.: 112, 367 or consent of instructor, Spring)
+Prereq.: 112, 367 or consent of instructor.
+Alternate years, Spring)

 473 Animal Physiology

 A study of animal function with emphasis on the vertebrates.
 Wherever possible, functions are explained on the basis of physical and chemical principles.
 (3 hours class, 4 hours laboratory.
 Prereq.: 112; CHM 106 or 116; PHY 103 or 122 or consent of instructor.
 Fall)